 It is such a different world today.
-I would never trust a teen-ager today like my parents trusted me, not that someone like Helen doesn’t inspire and deserve the utmost confidence.
+I would never trust a teen-ager today like my parents trusted me.
 There’s just too much danger and craziness afoot.
-Nearly every weekend while I was in high school, I was off to a dance or concert at one of the area churches or halls, and often I was by myself, sometimes with Reid, occasionally a date.
+Nearly every weekend while I was in high school, I was off to a dance or concert at one of the area churches or halls, and often I was by myself, sometimes with Reid, occasionally with a date.
 I used to relish the mysterious feeling of being alone at these gigs.

 What a sucker I was for that good ole rock ‘n’ roll.
 I’d waste many a date because I couldn’t help but gawk at the musicians, and I remember one date in particular, where I really just kind of held the girl’s hand for about two hours while I watched the band.
 She was not impressed.